sumankhan-android-lover/Example-Flutter/README.md

 # flutter_all_in_one

 A new Flutter project.
-My first time create application from flutter.
+I'm learning flutter.
+This file are same of code.

 ## Getting Started